hellofresh/weird-github-client/README.md

 In short, this command:

-1. creates a new private repo in your organization (ex. `hellofresh/{candidate}-{test-name}`);
+1. Creates a new private repo in your organization, based on an existing repo (`hellofresh/{candidate}-{existing-repo}`);
-2. associates it with a code reviewing team
+2. Associates it with a code reviewing team;
-3. shares the repo with a github user
+3. Shares the repo with a github user.

-This command is used to bootstrap a technical test repo for our candidates.
+We use it at HelloFresh to bootstrap a private repo with the technical test for our candidates, based on an existing repo.

-The candidate then submits his code to that repo's `dev` branch and creates a PR to `master` that our engineers will review.
+You might not need this at all, because forking works 99% of the cases.

-If it fits your purposes, feel free to use it.
+However, if it does fit your purposes, feel free to use it.

 HelloFresh
 More Than Food.

 # Usage

-Copy the `.env.dist` file to `.env` and add your github API token, as well as your default configs.

-IMPORTANT: The github token must have the `repo` and `admin:org` scopes.
+1. Generate your own GitHub API token here: https://github.com/settings/tokens/new.
+The token must have the `repo` and `admin:org` scopes.

+2. Copy the `.env.dist` file to `.env`.

+3. Add the GitHub token to your `.env` file, plus some sane defaults that fit your scenario.

+4. Run
 ```
 ./bin/index.js
 ```